- Why reducing alarms is critical to safety and care and how the sound of an alert can contribute to alarm fatigue.

 - Standardizing communication across the organization

-Halo’s clinical communications platform centralizes critical alerts to reduce nurse fatigue.
+Halo Health’s clinical communication platform centralizes critical alerts to reduce nurse fatigue.
 It accomplishes this through robust integrations (TAP, WCTP, SIP) with nurse call systems and physiological monitors.

 With the CCP in place, you will have consolidated your clinical communications and standardized communications across the organization.
 With role-based communications, your nurses will be able to perform their jobs more efficiently and with less stress.